jtrebolledom/Calculator/README.md

 ## Thanks 🎁

 * I thank "23People" for the opportunity of this test applied for "Entry Dev.
-Full Stack" :tw-1f607:.
+Full Stack.
-* The round of "completos":tw-1f60d: is on my own
+* The round of "completos"  is on my own .

 ---
 ⌨️ con ❤️ por [jtrebolledom](https://github.com/jtrebolledom) 😊